 I do not cook on a regular basis but this is the most straightforward dish I have ever cooked.

-So need to make a last minute meal for an unexpected guest or learning how to cook then this is a perfect, flavoursome recipe with very little room for error.
+So if you need to make a last minute meal for an unexpected guest or you’re learning how to cook then this is a perfect, flavoursome recipe with very little room for error.

 Who: Poppy North, Campaigns Manager

 What I made: Aubergine and Pea Curry

 What I thought: I made Meera’s aubergine and pea curry to accompany a night in watching the football.
 It’s amazing how quickly Made in India, and now Fresh India, have come to replace any need or want for a takeaway.
 I’ve become evangelical about Meera’s cooking, and not just because I’m the publicist.
 One of the most heartening things is when friends anecdotally tell me how much they love her food without realising I work on the book!